According to Joel House, businesses that show up on the first page of results get 92% of consumer traffic.

 If they don’t like it, you’ll see what’s missing and what are the main points that need more work before going live.
 You don’t want to spend a fortune on marketing if your product doesn’t solve the main problem well enough.

-Product validation is really important.
-I can’t stress enough on this.
+Product validation is a really important step for online market strategy.
+I can’t stress enough about this.
 Lack of market need is the #1 reason startups failed.

 4. Do What You Do Best and Use It

 If you’re into writing, start a product blog and write helpful guides and strategies for your prospects.
 If you have design chops, consider building valuable infographics for your customers.
 Those could be shared with other blogs linking back to you, on Pinterest, and submitted to various directories.

 Whatever it is, spending 2–4 hours a week on one thing would be better than spending 2–4 hours on 20 different things and posting an update every 2 months or so.